22 Apr Films to celebrate Lesbian Visibility Day

 Every year, on 26 April, we celebrate Lesbian Visibility Day.
 This started out in New Zealand in the 1980s as International Lesbian Day.
-This now coincides with Lesbian Visibility Week, which runs from 25 April – 1 May 2022 and is marked mainly in the United Kingdom and the United States.
+This now coincides with Lesbian Visibility Week, which runs for this week.

 This year, we’re commemorating the day with a few lesbian films our staff and screeners have collated as personal faves, seminal classics and underrepresented gems.
 Check them out and tell us what you think.